 Refurbishment of a Grade I-listed wing of the National Maritime Museum was achieved within a tight timescale thanks to our lateral thinking.
 The solution allowed a 7 m deep basement to be excavated just 1.5 m away from a historic building which was simultaneously being remodelled.

-Designed by Danish practice CF Møller Architects, the Sammy Ofer Wing has doubled the floorspace of the National Maritime Museum’s South-West Wing while also providing new facilities in an adjacent new-build extension.
+Designed by CF Møller Architects and Purcell, the Sammy Ofer Wing has doubled the floorspace of the National Maritime Museum’s South-West Wing while also providing new facilities in an adjacent new-build extension.

 The interior of the South-West Wing, originally constructed in 1876, now houses an archive and reading room.
 This was achieved by entirely replacing the existing internal structure while retaining the masonry façades.